xzbdmw/colorful-menu.nvim/README.md

             fallback_highlight = "@variable",
             -- If provided, the plugin truncates the final displayed text to -- this width (measured in display cells).
 Any highlights that extend -- beyond the truncation point are ignored.
+When set to a float -- between 0 and 1, it'll be treated as percentage of the width of -- the window: math.floor(max_width * vim.api.nvim_win_get_width(0))
+            -- Default 60.
-Default 60. max_width = 60,
+            max_width = 60,
         })
     end,